Fatal Road Accident Claims *

 Who can make a claim?

-Wrongful death from a road traffic accident * occurs when a person dies in a road collision due to the negligence or wrongful acts of another road user.
+Wrongful death from a road traffic accident * occurs when a person dies in a road collision.
+Due to the negligence or wrongful acts of another road user.
 The person who brings legal proceedings forward against the person accountable is known as the dependent.
-The relevant legislation (Part 4 of the Civil Liability Act, 1961) states that only one claim may be brought against the same person in respect of the death and it must be brought on behalf of all the deceased’s dependents.
+The relevant legislation (Part 4 of the Civil Liability Act, 1961) states that only one claim may be brought against the same person in respect of the death.
+This claim * must be brought on behalf of all the deceased’s dependents.
 Dependents typically include:

 - Partner or former partner